In Depth Baby Product Reviews Led by a Pediatrician

 Should You Buy the Grow with You?

-The Grow with You is one of the more expensive options in our lineup and it doesn't offer much to justify the price, in our opinion.
-It didn't impress in any with close-to-average crash test results and average ease of use.
-While we get why parents are still attracted to Britax, for us, there isn't enough here to justify the hype or the price, making it an option we don't love.
+The Grow with You is one of the more expensive options in the test lineup, and it doesn't offer much to justify the price, in our opinion.
+It didn't impress in any test metric, with close-to-average crash test results and average ease of use.
+While we understand why parents are still drawn to Britax, for us, there isn't enough here to justify the hype or the price, making it an option we don't particularly love.

 What Other Booster Seat Should You Consider?